flowx-ai/docs-flowx/docs/building-blocks/node/node.md

 ![](./img/node_diagram.png)

-FLOWX platforms support different [types of nodes](broken-reference), each needing a different configuration to fulfill its purpose in the business flow.
+FLOWX platforms support different [types of nodes], each needing a different configuration to fulfill its purpose in the business flow.

 ## Nodes types